deeplearning4j/deeplearning4j/mnist-tutorial.md

 MNIST is a good place to begin exploring image recognition.

-To begin with, you’ll take an image from your data set and binarize it, which means you’ll convert its pixels from continuous gray scale to ones and zeros.
-A useful rule of thumb if that every gray-scale pixel with a value higher than 35 becomes a 1, and the rest are set to 0.
-The tool you’ll use to do that is an MNIST data-set iterator class.
+The first step is to take an image from the dataset and binarize it, which means converting its pixels from continuous gray scale to ones and zeros.
+A useful rule of thumb is that every gray-scale pixel with a value higher than 35 becomes a 1, while the rest are set to 0.
+The MNIST dataset iterator class does that.

 The [MnistDataSetIterator](../doc/org/datasets/iterator/impl/MnistDataSetIterator.html) does this for you.